-In this chapter, the Revelation summarizes the events that were shown to John through the sounding of the Seven Trumpets beginning with a description of the 144,000 from all the Tribes of Israel who will be sealed before the judgments of the Seven Trumpets begin.
-(The 144,000 are described in Chapter 7, and the events of the Seven Trumpets are described in Chapter 8.)
+In this chapter, the Revelation continues to add more information to the events that were previously shown to John, beginning with a description of the 144,000 from all the Tribes of Israel who were first described in chapter 8.

 Then I looked, and there before me was the Lamb, standing on Mount Zion, and with him 144,000 who had his name and his Father’s name written on their foreheads.
 Rev. 14:1

-Whenever we read about the Lord ruling from Mount Zion; we are reading about the Reign of Christ on Earth.
-Accordingly, when John sees the 144,000 standing with the Lamb on Mount Zion, it tells us that the 144,000 From all the Tribes of Israel will live through the judgments of the Seven Trumpets and will rule with Christ on earth following these events.
-(We will read more about Reign of Christ on Earth in a later chapter.)
+As we will discover in later chapters, whenever we read about the Lord ruling from Mount Zion; we are reading about a future event known as the 1,000 Year Reign of Christ.
+Accordingly, when John saw the 144,000 standing with the Lamb on Mount Zion, it tells us that the 144,000 From all the Tribes of Israel will live through the judgments of God and will rule with Christ on earth.
+In the following passages, we are given more details concerning the 144,000.

-1.)
-When the First Trumpet is sounded the heavens will be shut up, causing a world-wide drought, and a third of the earth will be burned up.
+1. When the First Trumpet is sounded the Two Witnesses will shut up the heavens so that it will not rain causing a world-wide drought, and a third of the earth will be burned up.

 The first angel sounded his trumpet, and there came hail and fire mixed with blood, and it was hurled down on the earth.
 A third of the earth was burned up, a third of the trees were burned up, and all the green grass was burned up.
 Rev. 8:7

-2.)
-When the Second Trumpet is sounded, a third of the sea will turn to blood.
+2. When the Second Trumpet is sounded, the Two Witnesses will turn the waters into blood and a third of the sea will become blood.

 The second angel sounded his trumpet, and something like a huge mountain, all ablaze, was thrown into the sea.
 A third of the sea turned into blood, a third of the living creatures in the sea died, and a third of the ships were destroyed.
 Rev. 8:8-9